gjanders/SplunkAdmins/README.md

 - `MonitoringConsole - Check OS ulimits via REST`
 - `MonitoringConsole - Core dumps have appeared on the filesystem`
 - `MonitoringConsole - Crash logs have appeared on the filesystem`
+- `MonitoringConsole - one or more servers require configuration`
+- `MonitoringConsole - one or more servers require configuration automated`
 - `SearchHeadLevel - audit.log - lookup usage`
 - `SearchHeadLevel - authorize.conf settings will prevent some users from appearing in the UI`
 - `SearchHeadLevel - Captain Switchover Occurring`